His Welsh born children

 Oldest child and namesake Evan (VII) W. married the South Wales born and “Not naturalised” 19 year old Jane Thomas.
 Evan W. was 26 years old and living in Nanticoke (Red Indian rather than Welsh!) in Luzerne Co.; his occupation was given as “Stable Boss“.
 Jane was still living at home with her parents David R. and Jane Thomas.
 They wed in Spring Brook Lackawanna Co.
 PA in July 1887, and for some reason it took them 11 years to start a family when Elsworth arrived in July 1898.
 In the census of 1900 the family were living in Hanover, Luzerne Co.
 PA and Evan was described as a “Day labour-er“.
 Remarkably considering his later occupation (coalminer), Evan lived to the age of 92, and so is the joint holder of the male Moses longevity record.

-Back to Anne Rhoades (nee Moses), and she died in Hazleton Luzerne Co. on February 2nd 1929 aged “67 years – 11 months – 24 days“.
-Anne’s branch spreads out in Luzerne County, and today her descendants carry surnames including Krapf and Drasher as well as obviously Rhoades.
+Back to Anna/Margaret Rhoads (nee Moses), and she died in Hazleton Luzerne Co. on February 2nd 1929 aged “67 years -11 months -24 days”.
+Her branch spreads out in Luzerne County and today her descendants carry surnames including Krapf, Drasher as well as obviously Rhoad(e)s

-The last of the Welsh born children, Walter, appropriately went on to marry a Jones – Tabitha (b.
+The last of the Welsh born children, Walter, who was described as a 13 year old Breaksman in the census of 1880, appropriately went on to marry a Jones – Tabitha (b.
 Upper Lehigh 1871).
 They got married in Freeland in 1893 and went on to have three children – Orion (pronounced Or-E-on) Walter (b.24/8/1893 in Upper Lehigh PA), another Evan (XVII) James. (b.1901 in Mahonoy City) and Grace (b.12/3/1908 in Wilkes-Barre Luzerne Co.).
 Tabitha passed away in August 1943, whilst Walter enjoyed 13 years of retirement despite spending 56 years down the mines of the Glen Alden Coal Co.; he died in Wilkes-Barre in 1953 aged 85.
 One of the oldest members of the Bethel Baptist Church, Walter was photographed in the local paper on the occasions of his 78th birthday, 50th wedding anniversary and his 81st birthday when he was pictured with three generations of his own branch of the family.

 Eldest boy Orion Walter became a coalminer and married Hannah Miles in 1919.
 In 1920 they were living in Wilkes-Barre, and ten years later they were based in Nanticoke Township, also in Luzerne Co.
 PA.
 They had three children – Walter Orion (b.21/10/1919), Russell E. (29/7/1921) and Edna (b.1924/25).
 Orion Walter Moses passed away on the 23rd October 1962 aged 69 in Hanover Township Luzerne Co., from coal dust or “Black lung” and T.B.
 His youngest boy Russell E. married Mary, and a daughter Sherry Lou arrived at the end of world War II.
 His oldest boy Walter Orion married Catherine M. Henning (step-father’s name was Lingertot) (4/7/1923-17/1/2006) and they had four children – Robert E., Cathrine/Cathy, Loretta/ Lolly and Pamela Tallulah.
 Walter Orion passed away on the 12th of February 2003.
 His youngest daughter Tallulah actually visited “Mae hen wlad fy nhadau” in 2007 along with her husband Cliff Miller, in what was probably the first trans-Atlantic contact in the U.K for about 70 years!
 Tallulah brought over with her some earth from the grave of her Gt.
 Grandfather Walter Moses who had left South Wales as a one year old baby 137 years before, and placed it on the graves of Walter’s grandparents and great grandparents at Llanwynno – a nice touch.
 As well as looking inside Saint Gwynno’s Church, where her Gt.x2,3 and 4 grandparents were married, Tallulah was also shown the ruins of Hendre Rhys Farm; quite a contrast from Palm Beach Florida where she now lives!